icinganalysis/icinganalysis.github.io/content/Icing Wind Tunnel Test Thread.md

 There are significant icing wind tunnel test method improvements in the post-NACA era that will also be covered.

-Readers are also encouraged to see ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162), which includes information from NACA-era internal memos and interviews that I have not seen published elsewhere.
+Readers are also encouraged to see [NASA/SP-2002-4226 "We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162), which includes information from NACA-era internal memos and interviews that I have not seen published elsewhere.

 The NACA Cleveland (now NASA Glenn) Icing Research Tunnel has an enduring legacy.